Welcome

 This truth has been very difficult for me to practice.
 Anyone that knows me knows how independent I think I am and how hard I try to not need anyone or anything.
 But just like you, I need love, belonging and support, and that requires asking for help and the willingness to accept it with grace and humility.

-Life is a flurry of ups and downs and constant change.
-When the tough times come, we tend to add to the difficulty by thinking and doing things that exacerbate the challenges.
-Learning how to identify what we’re doing and how we’re thinking about what’s happening strips away the static we’re causing and gives us a clearer view for finding solutions or living in difficulty with greater ease.
+When tough times come, we tend to add to the difficulty by isolating ourselves and thinking or doing things that exacerbate the challenges.
+Learning how to identify what we’re doing and how we’re thinking about our circumstances, calms the congestion and provides a clearer view for finding solutions and living with ease despite the difficulties.

 About Me